Skip to content

 I have a lot of work to do.

-You refers to the person being spoken to or addressed, and uses the second person perspective.
-We use you for both the singular and plural subjects.
+You refers to the person being spoken to or addressed, and is in the second-person.
+“You” applies to both singular and plural subjects.

-The third person perspective has to do with whomever or whatever is being spoken of or about.
-He, she, they, it are all pronouns of the third person.
-To know which point of view is being used, ask yourself: who is the person speaking?
+The third-person is whomever is being spoken of or about.
+Third-person pronouns are he, she, they, and it.
+To know which point of view is being used, ask yourself: who is the person speaking to?
 Are they themselves speaking (using I or we), addressing another person with ‘you‘, or is someone being spoken about?
 Answering this will help you identify which perspective is in use.

 Possessive pronouns